-The fees to which the Depositary is entitled are set out in Section 22.4 and Appendix 1
+The fees to which the Depositary is entitled are set out in Section 10.

-6. The Investment Manager
+The Investment Manager

-The ACD has appointed Adam & Company Investment Management Limited to provide investment management and related advisory services to the ACD pursuant to an agreement (the "Investment Advisory Agreement").
-The Investment Manager has the authority to make investment decisions on behalf of the Company and the ACD.
-Copies of the Investment Manager's execution policy and voting policy are available from the ACD on request.
+The ACD has appointed Sarasin & Partners LLP to provide investment management and related advisory services to the ACD pursuant to an agreement (the "Investment Management Agreement").

+The Investment Manager has the authority to make investment decisions on behalf of the Company and the ACD (in so far as they relate to the portion of the Company to which it has been appointed Investment Manager).

-The Investment Advisory Agreement may be terminated on one month's written notice by the ACD or the Investment Manager.
-Notwithstanding this, the ACD may terminate the Investment Advisory Agreement with immediate effect if it is in the interests of the shareholders.
+The Investment Management Agreement may be terminated on one month's written notice by the ACD or the Investment Manager.
+Notwithstanding this, the ACD may terminate the Investment Management Agreement with immediate effect if it is in the interests of the shareholders.

-- 6.1.1 Under the Investment Advisory Agreement, the ACD provides indemnities to the Investment Manager, (except in the case of any matter arising in connection with its fraud, gross negligence or wilful default).
-The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Advisory Agreement. - 6.1.2 The principal activity of the Investment Manager is providing investment management services. - 6.1.3 The fees and expenses of the Investment Manager will be paid by the Company. - 6.1.4 Copies of the Investment Manager's execution policy and voting policy are available from the ACD on request.
+Under the Investment Management Agreement, the ACD provides indemnities to the Investment Manager, (except in the case of any matter arising in connection with its fraud, gross negligence or wilful default).

+The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Management Agreement.

+The principal activity of the Investment Manager is providing investment management services.

+The fees and expenses of the Investment Manager will be paid by the Company.

+Copies of the Investment Manager's execution and voting policy are available from the ACD on request.

-7. The Auditors
+The Auditors